Venetica: Gameplay

 Scarlett fighting with several enemies.
 In the upper left corner a medallion displays health (red), mental energy (blue) and twilight energy (purple).
 In the upper right is the mini-map.
 The bottom right features a bar with all currently accessible magic spells.

-Venetica is a single-player action role-playing game.
-Players control its protagonist Scarlett in a third-person 3D world from an over-the-shoulder view with a camera that can be zoomed in three fixed steps.
+Venetica is an action role-playing game.
+Players control its protagonist Scarlett in a third-person 3D world.
 The environment is partitioned in several maps with no true open world movement.
 Players on PC can use either keyboard and mouse or a gamepad to control Scarlett; on consoles only a gamepad can be used.
 The game uses a day and night cycle with each time of day lasting 15 minutes.

 Players cannot customize the protagonist herself but the game offers an experience point based leveling system that awards skill points and attribute points with each level gained.
 Skill points allow Scarlett to learn new fighting or magical powers by interacting with certain non-player characters.
 Attribute points can be used to increase one of four basic attributes that correspond to in-game characteristics, namely "constitution" (health points), "wisdom" (mental energy), "strength" (amount of damage dealt with weapons) and "mental power" (amount of damage dealt with spells).

 The protagonist can enter the spirit realm at certain places, allowing her to interact with characters who already died in the real world.
-Scarlett interacts with non-player characters through pre-scripted dialogue scenes that give players some freedom of choice with regards to her moral choices, allowing them to decide whether to be altruistic or egoistic.
 Upon reaching Venice for the first time, Scarlett has to choose between joining one of three different guilds, with that choice changing both how the story will unfold and what skills will be available to choose from.
 The game features a reputation system that tracks her actions in Venice and reflects her renown in the city.
 Completing quests often grants Reputation while illegal acts such as breaking into houses or stealing will decrease it.
 A sufficiently high enough Reputation is required to interact with some characters.